emerichunter/emerichunter.github.io/_drafts/2017-12-08-Failover-client-pg10-v3.md

 To cut it short, I chose `REPMGR`.

 Configuration is 3 nodes (1 primary and 2 standbys) plus a witness server.
-In case you wonder, this last player serves as as casting vote in a situation of doubt over which node need to be promoted.
+In case you wonder, this last player serves as as casting vote in a situation of doubt over which node needs to be promoted.

 ![Configuration REPMGR](https://www.loxodata.com/images/post/failover-2017/config_REPMGR.png)